 Men have unique physical, mental, and social health determinants which function collectively to influence the perceived state of health.
 With a focus in men’s health, he partners with patients to advocate prevention and provides evidence-based drug alternatives to counter the risk factors that lead to chronic health conditions in men.
 He is an expert in natural therapies for cardiovascular disease, metabolic and reproductive hormone dysregulation, gastrointestinal issues, and kidney and prostate dysfunction.

 In addition to naturopathic medicine, he is pursuing a dual degree as a chiropractic physician, where he receives additional training in treating musculoskeletal conditions and optimizing body mechanics.
-He will graduate with his Doctorate in Chiropractic Medicine (DC) in August 2020.

 The information contained on this website is presented for educational purposes only.
 Nothing contained on this website should be construed nor is intended to be used for medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified health care provider.
 Should you have any health care related questions, please call or see your physician or other qualified health care provider promptly.
 Always consult with your physician or other qualified health care provider before making any changes to your healthcare routine.
 You should never disregard medical advice or delay in seeking it because of something you have read on this website.